BYU-PRISM/GEKKO/README.md

 # GEKKO

-[GEKKO](http://gekko.readthedocs.io/en/latest/) is a Python package for optimization, specializing in dynamic optimization of differential algebraic equations (DAE) systems.
-GEKKO provides a user-friendly interface to the powerful [APMonitor optimization suite](http://apmonitor.com/wiki/) on the back end.
+[GEKKO](http://gekko.readthedocs.io/en/latest/) is a Python package for machine learning and optimization, specializing in time series and differential algebraic equations (DAE) systems.
+GEKKO provides a user-friendly interface to the [APMonitor optimization suite](http://apmonitor.com/wiki/).
 It is coupled with large-scale solvers for linear, quadratic, nonlinear, and mixed integer programming (LP, QP, NLP, MILP, MINLP).
-Modes of operation include data reconciliation, real-time optimization, dynamic simulation, and nonlinear predictive control.
+Modes of operation include parameter regression, dynamic data reconciliation, real-time optimization, dynamic simulation, and nonlinear predictive control.

 ### Installation